|

 were no trees around, so my very poor antenna system consisted

-of military field telephone wire laid along the ground.
+of military field telephone wire laid along the ground and in the sagebrush.
 It so

 happened